UnlockedLabs/UnlockEd-Open/README.md

     sudo curl https://gist.github.com/PThorpe92/885d31810852d3d0360a4982bd96febf/raw/bbeaaddb751eb05073f38ab443a21ffc3c551a79/my.cnf -o /etc/my.cnf

-Now after `sudo ./opt/lampp/xampp restart` you should be able to log into mysql from the command line or from `http://localhost/phpmyadmin` and create the tables in step 4 below, and pick up from there.
+Now after `sudo ./opt/lampp/xampp restart` you should be able to log into mysql from the command line

+    sudo -u root mysql

+or from the convenient console at `http://localhost/phpmyadmin` in the browser and create the tables as described in step 4 below, and pick up from there.

-## Usage
+## Default installation
 Deployment of UnlockED is intended to be very straightforward.
 It can be deployed by:

 1. Cloning this project repo to the root of their apache web server